Harry-young-0/GeTAP/README.md

-# Software and tokens required prior to running the pipeline for the first time
+# Section A: Software and tokens required prior to running the pipeline for the first time
 ### LD-Link token
 This program uses the LDlink web server which requires a unique token to run.
 This is easily obtained by following this link: [https://ldlink.nih.gov/?tab=apiaccess](https://ldlink.nih.gov/?tab=apiaccess).
 This only needs to be completed once and then that token will stay with you for life (linked to your email).